 Contributing equally to the other shared expenses like utilities and food, still allows the lower earner to feel they are “pulling their weight” for at least part of household spending.

 4) Divide Up the Specific Bills and Pay Them

-You and your partner may decide to take all of your household expenses and each take “ownership” of paying specific bills from your individual accounts.
+You and your partner may decide to look at all of your household expenses and each assume “ownership” of paying specific bills from your individual accounts.

 This can be a relatively quick and easy way to share without needing a joint bank account.

 Remember, quick and easy still needs to be monitored.